What Crane Tickets or Licences do I Actually Need?

-Working around cranes and lifting equipment needs qualified workers, and qualifications are critical to reducing accidents and injuries while you’re on site.
-There are different types of courses available depending on the kind of career you want to pursue.
+Working around cranes and lifting equipment requires qualified workers, and these subsequent qualifications are essential to reducing accidents and injuries while you’re on site.

 First up: complete a dogging course

 A dogger is responsible for safely slinging the load and directing the crane operator with whistle/hand signals.

 A dogging course will equip you with the skills and expertise to efficiently sling loads and direct crane operators in various situations.
 This is in addition to adhering to WHS Standards and Regulations.

 Having adequate dogging training will help you understand and conduct basic dogging tasks – both in and out of the crane operator’s gaze and with the intent of adjusting and shifting loads.

 The course includes information such as; which slings and straps to select, how to assess the size of a load and preserve its stability and how to assist the crane operator when they can’t see their load.

 Riggers are proficient in dogging, but have additional knowledge and responsibilities, including helping to erect and dismantle cranes on site.
 Riggers use rigging machinery like pulleys, cranes, and hoists to support and transport hardware around construction sites.
 They also erect temporary works, such as cranes and structures on building sites, as well as relocating and erecting precast structures.

 – Estimating object sizes and weights for movement and allocating the most suitable machine for the task